benwis/femark/README.md

 # femark

-A markdown to html parser and syntax highlighter built using Rust's pulldown-cmark and tree-sitter-highlight crate natively for Node's Foreign Function Interface.
+A blazingly fast( possibly the fastest) markdown to html parser and syntax highlighter built using Rust's pulldown-cmark and tree-sitter-highlight crate natively for Node's Foreign Function Interface.
 PRs are welcome.
 Very much a WIP

 ## Install